Wisdan21/terraform-s3-website/README.md

 # Static Website Hosting with Terraform and AWS

 ## Objective
 Deploy a static website on AWS S3 using Terraform.
 This exercise will cover using modules from the Terraform Registry, managing resources with the AWS CLI, and utilizing variables and outputs in Terraform.

 ## Exercise Steps

-### Step 0; Log into your Cloud 9 environment and familarise yourself with the IDE
+### Step 0; Log into your Cloud 9 environment and familiarize yourself with the IDE

 This guide will walk you through the process of accessing AWS Cloud9, a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.